-Located at Castle Street 2, Aberconwy is a rare example of a surviving home-warehouse built by English merchants trading in Welsh cities in the Middle Ages.
+Located at Castle Street 2, Aberconwy is a rare example of a survived home-warehouse, built by English merchants trading in Welsh cities in the Middle Ages.
 Thanks to the dating of wood, we know that it is one of the oldest houses in Wales, which is why it was declared a monument of class I. The building is open to visitors, it presents decorated rooms, reflecting everyday life from different periods of history.
 Due to the elevation of the ground level, its ground floor is now sunk less than a meter below the level of the adjacent road.
 Some of the windows and entrance openings were transformed or pierced in the early modern period (when the building was converted into two apartments), and fireplaces were also than placed inside.

 Website cadwpublic-api.azurewebsites.net, Aberconwy House.
 Full Report for Listed Buildings.